 I. Introduction and Overview

-During an eighteen month period from 2012-2013, the Hillsborough Schools Foundation (HSF) embarked upon a comprehensive update to its strategic plan to improve the foundation and guide its efforts over the next three to five years.
+The Hillsborough Schools Foundation (HSF) embarked upon a comprehensive update to its strategic plan to improve the foundation and guide its efforts.

 HSF conducted a series of focus groups, interviews, online surveys and thoughtful community discussions that provided the basis for this strategic vision, which was adopted by the HSF Board of Directors on June 11, 2013.